What is gestational diabetes?

 As part of your prenatal care, your doctor will recommend screening for gestational diabetes around 24 to 28 weeks of pregnancy.
 This could happen sooner if there is reason to believe you are at risk for developing gestational diabetes.
-If you have elevated glucose levels in your urine (checked at each regular prenatal visit) or other risks, your doctor may recommend having the screening sooner.
+If you have elevated glucose levels in your urine or other risks, your doctor may recommend having the screening sooner.

 During the glucose test, you’ll drink a syrupy-sweet bottle of glucose solution.
 One hour after drinking that, a lab technician will take a sample of your blood.
 He or she will measure the amount of sugar in your blood.

 If your blood sugar is too high, your doctor will likely prescribe another glucose test.
 For this test, you will need to fast (not eat for 8-14 hours before the test).
 A lab technician will test your blood sugar while you are fasting.
 Then, you will again drink the glucose solution.
 The lab technician will test your blood once an hour for 3 hours.

 Gestational diabetes cannot always be prevented or avoided.
 According to the National Institutes of Health, you may be more likely to develop gestational diabetes if you:

 - Are older than 25 while you are pregnant

 - Come from a higher-risk ethnic group, such as Latin American, Black, Native American, Southeast Asian, or Pacific Islander

 - Have a family history of diabetes

 - Gave birth to a baby that weighed more than 9 pounds or had a birth defect